Sir Clement Fisher, 2nd Baronet

 Sir Clement Fisher, 2nd Baronet (1613 - 15 April 1683) was an English politician who sat in the House of Commons from 1661 to 1679.
 He supported the Royalist cause in the English Civil War.

 Life

 Fisher was the son of Sir Robert Fisher, 1st Baronet of Great Packington, Warwickshire and his wife Elizabeth Tyringham, daughter of Sir Anthony Tyringham of Tyringham, Buckinghamshire.
+His father was created Baronet Fisher of Great Packington on 7 December 1622.

 During the Civil War with his father, he suffered for his support of the King.
 He succeeded to the baronetcy on the death of his father on 29 March 1647.
 He was fined £1,711, on 24 January 1648, which was reduced to £1,140.

 In 1661, Fisher was elected Member of Parliament for Coventry in the Cavalier Parliament.

 He built Packington Old Hall in 1679.

-Fisher died at the age of about 70 and was buried at Packington.
+Fisher died at the age of about 70 and was buried at Great Packington.